-- visual arts exhibitions and festivals, and related outreach/education/audience engagement activities, including exhibitions presented on digital/virtual platforms
+- visual arts presentations, including exhibitions, festivals, mural projects, and related outreach/education/audience engagement activities, including exhibitions presented on digital/virtual platforms

 - catalogues and publications, printed and/or online

-- artist residency programs offered by an organization (residencies must include a public engagement or presentation component)
+- artist residency programs offered by an organization or collective; residencies must include a public engagement or presentation component

 Ontario artists must be included in your project.
-While non-Ontario artists may also be included, projects that do not include any Ontario artists are not eligible.
+Non-Ontario artists may also be included, but projects that do not include any Ontario artists are not eligible.

-Presentation Projects may include a component taking place outside Ontario as long as they also include a component presented within the province, for the benefit of Ontario audiences.
+Projects that take place outside Ontario are eligible as long as they also include a component presented within the province, for the benefit of Ontario audiences.

-- artists’ fees for exhibitions and other professional services
+- artist fees for exhibitions and other professional services

 - technical fees and expenses for online or virtual presentations